waitandhope123/gr-failure-manifold/README.md

 ---

 **Note:** The `SPECULATION/` folder contains interpretive analysis and emergence hypotheses from versions 1.1.2–1.1.5.
-It is retained for historical reference but is not being updated for v1.1.6.
-The current release focuses on comprehensive toy documentation without interpretive claims.
+It is retained for historical reference but is not being updated for v1.1.6 or v1.1.7.
+Current releases focus on comprehensive toy documentation without interpretive claims.

 ---